Generative Social Choice: A Study of Public Opinion on Abortion

-According to the ideal of proportional representation, each statement in our generated slate should represent 1/5 of the US population as accurately as possible.
-To verify this, we match the participants of our validation sample (which, recall, mirrors the US population with respect to sex, age, and race) to the statements of our slate such that the sum of participants' rating levels for their assignment is maximized, i.e., such that the assignment maximizes the representation objective of \citet{Mon95}.
+In the remainder of this section, we demonstrate the representativeness of the slate using the validation sample, a fresh sample of 100 US residents.
+According to the ideal of proportional representation, each statement in our generated slate should represent 20\% of the US population as accurately as possible.
+Following this principle, we match the participants of our validation sample to the statements of our slate such that each statement has 20 participants matched to it and {the mean participant rating} for their assignment is maximized, i.e., such that the balanced assignment maximizes the representation objective of \citet{Mon95}.
 We then study the ratings of participants for their assigned statements.

-As can be seen in \cref{fig:pie-chart}, 75\% of the participants say that their assigned statement ``perfectly'' captures their full opinion on chatbot personalization, and an additional 18\% of participants say it ``mostly'' captures their full opinion.
-Only 7\% of participants feel only ``somewhat'' represented or less.
-Hence, the vast majority of participant opinions are represented accurately by our slate of statements.
+{We find that the mean rating of a participant for their assigned statement is 5.31, between the two highest level of our rating scale, ``excellently''~(5) and ``exceptionally''~(6).
+As can be seen on the left-hand side in \cref{fig:pie-chart}, 54 participants say that their assigned statement ``exceptionally'' captures their viewpoint, and an additional 30 participants say that it captures their viewpoint ``excellently''.
+These levels far exceed the mean rating level of 2.74 in the survey (median: ``moderately'' (2), see \cref{app:ratingdistribution} for the distribution of ratings across all ten statements).
+Only a single participant feels less than ``well''~(3) represented\emdash{}the midpoint of our scale\emdash{}by their assigned statement.} Hence, the vast majority of participant opinions are represented accurately by our slate.